laixintao/iredis/iredis/data/commands/bgsave.md

 Save the DB in background.

-The OK code is immediately returned.
+Normally the OK code is immediately returned.
 Redis forks, the parent continues to serve the clients, the child saves the DB on disk then exits.

+An error is returned if there is already a background save running or if there is another non-background-save process running, specifically an in-progress AOF rewrite.

+If `BGSAVE SCHEDULE` is used, the command will immediately return `OK` when an AOF rewrite is in progress and schedule the background save to run at the next opportunity.

 A client may be able to check if the operation succeeded using the `LASTSAVE` command.

 Please refer to the [persistence documentation][tp] for detailed information.